spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ## 10.2 Extracted text field <a name="10.2"></a>

-**Description**
+### 10.2.1 Description

 Provide a copy of the actual text of the license reference extracted from the package or file that is associated with the License Identifier to aid in future analysis.

-**Intent**

-Provide the actual text as found in the package or file for a license that is not on the SPDX License List.

-**Metadata**

 The metadata for the extracted text field is shown in Table 64.

 Table 64 — Metadata for the extracted text field